bugaevc/peel/README.md

 * most of the wrapper code is automatically generated from GObject introspection data, meaning the API coverage is mostly complete and up-to-date.

-Peel is a header-only library providing wrappers that are intended to be completely inlined into your code.
+peel is a header-only library providing wrappers that are intended to be completely inlined into your code.
 The peel project consists of two parts: manually written bindings to the few fundamental types (such as `GObject::Object`), and the code generator, a Python script with no external dependencies, that generates bindings to the majority